• Skip to primary navigation

 Mise en place

-While waiting for the dough to rest for 30 minutes, let’s prepare the fillings.
+Let’s prepare the fillings while waiting for the piadina dough to rest for 30 minutes.

-Tomatoes: Rince and dry 2 medium-sized tomatoes.
+• Tomatoes: Rince and dry 2 medium-sized tomatoes.
 Slice uniformly and set aside.
+I like to add a sprinkle of Maldon salt.

-Italian flatbread filled with arugula, mozzarella and tomatoes.
+A photo collage of Italian flatbread being filled with arugula, burrata and heirloom tomatoes.

 How to make this piadina sandwich